wiseodd/wiseodd.github.io/src/content/post/2020-11-02-hessian-curvatures.md

 ---
-title: "Hessian and Curvatures in Machine Learning: A Differential-Geometric View"
+title: 'Hessian and Curvatures in Machine Learning: A Differential-Geometric View'
-description: "In machine learning, especially in neural networks, the Hessian matrix is often treated synonymously with curvatures.
+description: 'In machine learning, especially in neural networks, the Hessian matrix is often treated synonymously with curvatures.
 But, from calculus alone, it is not clear why can one say so.
-Here, we will view the loss landscape of a neural network as a hypersurface and apply a differential-geometric analysis on it."
+Here, we will view the loss landscape of a neural network as a hypersurface and apply a differential-geometric analysis on it.'
 publishDate: 2020-11-02 12:00
 tags: [math]
 ---